 What’s In This Beeswax Wood Furniture Polish?

 - Natural Beeswax: I used beeswax from our beehives, but I’d recommend an organic cosmetic-grade beeswax like this one.
 Why organic and cosmetic-grade?
 Becuase if you have any beeswax leftover from making furniture polish, you can use it for some simple and easy hand and skin products.
-I have an incredible recipe for DIY Beeswax Lip Balm that gets rave reviews.
+I have 2 great recipe for DIY Beeswax Lip Balm & DIY Beeswax Beard Balm that gets rave reviews.
 If there’s a local beekeeper in your area, I’d recommended starting there for wax, but if you buy online, make sure you get the good stuff!

 - Food Grade Mineral Oil: Same with the beeswax, it’s important to get a good food-grade mineral oil so you can use it on kitchen surfaces too.
 You may have leftover mineral oil from the furniture polish and you can use it to condition cracked or dried-out wooden cutting boards.
 The mineral oil conditions the wood and give the polish its long-lasting shine.